germanattanasio/movieapp-dialog/README.md

 In order to run the What's In Theaters app, you need to have a Dialog service instance bound to an app in your IBM Bluemix account.
 The following steps will guide you through the process.
 The instructions use Eclipse, but you can use the IDE of your choice.

 ### Get the project from GitHub
-1. Clone the watson-movieapp-dialog repository from GitHub by issuing one of the following commands in your terminal:
+1. Clone the movieapp-dialog repository from GitHub by issuing one of the following commands in your terminal:
    ```
    git clone https://github.com:watson-developer-cloud/movieapp-dialog.git
    ```